Vizzuality/soils-revealed/README.md

 5. Use the correct Node.js version for this app by running `nvm use`; if you didn't install NVM (step 2), then manually install the Node.js version described in `.nvmrc`
 6. Install the dependencies: `yarn`
 7. Create a `.env` file at the root of the project by copying `.env.default` and giving a value for each of the variables (see next section for details)
-8. Create a `gee.key.json` file at the root of the project with the Google Earth Engine's private key inside
+8. Create a gee.key.json file at the root of the project with the Google Earth Engine's private key inside.

 9. Run the server: `yarn dev`

 You can access a hot-reloaded version of the app on [http://localhost:3000](http://localhost:3000).

 The application is built using [React](https://reactjs.org/) and the framework [Next.js](https://nextjs.org/).
 The styles use [Sass](https://sass-lang.com/) and the [Bootstrap](https://getbootstrap.com/) framework.

 A continuous deployment system is in place.
-Each time you push to the `master` branch, the application is deployed to production through a GitHub Action defined in `.github/workflows/production.yml`.
-Each time you push to `develop`, the application is deployed to staging through an action defined in `.github/workflows/staging.yml`.
-You can see the status of the build in the “Actions” tab of the repository on GitHub.
+Each time you push to the `master` branch, the application is deployed to production.
+Github will trigger an event on google cloud run and make a deployment.
+The same for the `develop` branch.

 ## Environment variables